wethera/armtest/README.md

   4. `compute`: A 10.0.2.0/23 subnet for deploying compute nodes
   5. `viz`: A 10.0.4.0/24 subnet for deploying visualization workstations

-- The 02-cycle template deploys an Azure CycleCloud server and storage account using the "infra" subnet.
+- The **02-cycle** template deploys an Azure CycleCloud server and storage account using the `infra` subnet.
-- The 03-anf template deploays a NetApp accountm a 4TB storage pool "pool1" wiht a 3TB "vol1" volume and a 1 TB "vol2" volume, both configured for NFS access, in the "anf" subnet.
+- The **03-anf** template deploys a NetApp account with a 4TB storage pool.
+The pool "pool1" contains a 1TB "vol1" volume and a 3TB "vol2" volume, both configured for NFS access, in the `anf` subnet.
-- the 04-infra-vm configures a small infrstaructure linux VM runing CentOS 7.8, also in the "infra" subnet.
+- the **04-infra-vm** configures a small infrastructure linux VM runing CentOS 7.8, also in the `infra` subnet.

 ## Pre-requisites
 1. Service Principal for CycleCloud